mayanksingh-0852/mayanksingh-0852/README.md

 ## 💼 Professional Summary

 Frontend Developer skilled in building responsive and user-friendly web applications using HTML, CSS, JavaScript, and React.
 Strong understanding of DOM manipulation, API handling, and modern UI practices.
-Passionate about solving real-world problems and continuously improving development skills.
+Passionate about solving real-world problems and continuously improving development skills

 ---